 2. Breastfeeding Pillow

 There are many types of breastfeeding pillow and I believe it depends on the age and size of your baby.
-Babies that cannot hold their heads up or you have to support their entire bodies will really benefit from the My Breastfriend Pillow.
+Babies that cannot hold their heads up or you have to support their entire bodies will really benefit from the My Brest Friend Pillow that I purchased off of Amazon.
 This pillow snaps around your waste and is a solid surface for baby to lay on.
-As your baby gets older, the Boppy Pillow is awesome to use.
+As your baby gets older, the Boppy Pillow is awesome to use, which can also be purchased off of Amazon.
 The Boppy Pillow is useful in many different ways so it would not be a waste to invest in one.

 3. Breast Pads